united-security-providers/usp-core-waap/src/docs/native-config-post-processing.md

 Side remark: Note that this use case is often also interesting internally at USP because it allows to explore new settings sometimes more quickly than operating directly with native Envoy config.

+#### Tuning / debugging existing installations

+Use features that are present in the underlying Envoy but not (yet) configurable via the Core WAAP custom resource.

 ### Future Improvements

 We are evaluating various ways to make using this feature generally more easy and also more robust regarding new Core WAAP releases.